8 Rules for Choosing the Right Financial Adviser

 8. Consider building a team

 You don't necessarily need to hire one person to handle all your financial needs (though you certainly could).
-You may have met several qualified professionals during your research, each with their expertise.
+You might have met several qualified professionals during your research, each with their expertise.

 If that's the case, you might want to build a team that supports various aspects of your financial life, such as taxes, estate planning, insurance and overall planning.